 - How to Set up a Jira GitHub Integration

-- ServiceNow to ServiceNow Integration: The Step-by-Step Guide to Setting up a Two-Way Sync
+- ServiceNow to ServiceNow Integration: Set up a Two-Way Sync

 - Jira ServiceNow Integration: How to Set up an Integration in 6 Steps

 - How to Set up an Azure DevOps GitHub Integration